Choosing a wood-fired hot tub for the first time: where to begin?

 There are many hot tub options available, please consider: (1) decide where to place your hot tub; (2) a completely natural wooden model or with liners; (3) which hot tub type; (4) size; (5) stove options; (6) Accessories; (7) Water maintenance.

 Wooden hot tubs models are all-natural.
 Wood is a natural material and it requires maintenance.
 It tends to expand or shrink due to the amount of moisture.
 Leakage may be expected during the first days of utilization.
-Polypropylene and fiberglass models have inner liners that prevent leakage and also requires less maintenance.
+Polypropylene and fiberglass models have inner liners that prevent leakage and also require less maintenance.